Boasting amazing architecture, world-famous attractions and peaceful parks, Cheltenham is home to a host of historic, iconic, and natural sights.

 Standing at the top of the park, Pittville Pump Room is one of Cheltenham’s most iconic and beautiful sights.
 The grade I-listed building is surrounded on three sides by its majestic regency colonnade which, along with its ornate domed ceiling and dramatic entrance, makes it a truly impressive sight.

-Cheltenham’s much-loved theatre that’s been entertaining audiences since 1891, the Everyman is an architectural gem both inside and outside.
-With the auditorium designed by Frank Matcham, the space has inspired performers for generations.
+Cheltenham’s much-loved theatre that’s been entertaining audiences since 1891, the Everyman is an architectural gem both inside and out.
+With the auditorium designed by Frank Matcham, the space has inspired performers for generations, making it a must-see for locals and visitors.

-Situated in the Suffolks area of Cheltenham, The Daffodil is one of the town’s most unique buildings inside and out, with gorgeous period features including a sweeping staircase, characterful chequered flooring and a large dining room that exudes art deco style.
+Situated in the Suffolks area of Cheltenham, The Daffodil is one of the town’s most unique buildings, with gorgeous period features including a sweeping staircase, characterful chequered flooring and a large dining room that exudes art deco style.

 Built at the end of the 19th century, the iconic copper dome at Cheltenham Ladies’ College was originally built as an observatory; drawings in the College Archives show that it once contained a large telescope, with the dome itself designed to rotate to offer the best possible view across the night sky.